mzandvliet/RainworldModLoader/README.md

 # How?

-An injector program which takes the vanilla game dll, injects a small mod loader routine.
-That mod loader can then load custom DLLs with mod-only code, and get the game to call into it.
+An injector program takes the vanilla game dll and injects a small mod loader routine.
 This only has to be done once to enable mod loading for an installed version of the game.

+The mod loader will then load custom DLLs with mod-only code when the game starts up, and get the game to call into it.

-The ModLoader now looks for mod assemblies in the Rainworld/Mods folder.
+The loader looks for mod assemblies in the Rainworld/Mods folder.
 Anything called *******Mod.dll* that contains an implementation of the modding interface gets loaded.
-It's still work in progress.

-Harmony Patcher is currently used to inject your mod hooks into the game's code.
-Check out the provided example mods to see how it's done.
+The [Harmony](https://github.com/pardeike/Harmony/wiki) framework is currently used to inject your mod hooks into the game's code.
+Check out the provided example mod projects to see how it's done.

 Three big wins:

 - The game can load multiple mods at once. (providing they don't conflict, which requires some developer care)
 - You can write your code in visual studio, in C#, organize it into separate DLLs, have dependencies, use source control, and so on.
 - Mods and modding APIs don't need to redistribute copyrighted code in Assembly-CSharp, but can be locally applied as a patch to your game install with an easy to use patching program.
 The Hollow Knight modding community discusses this issue here: https://gist.github.com/thejoshwolfe/db369bebf6518227c830fffee12ddbec

+For debugging I still recommend using [dnSpy](https://github.com/0xd4d/dnSpy/wiki/Debugging-Unity-Games).
+If you load the game's assembly in there, and manually add your installed mod assemblies, and then launch the game through dnSpy's debug menu, its debugger works like a dream.